IT-for-Change/ela/README.md

 - **Teacher First**    : ELA is teacher-facing software.
 There is no student <-> computer interaction.
 - **Offline First**    : ELA is carefully architected to run on a desktop computer.
 No internet required.
 - **Openness**         : ELA is licensed to be free and open source (FOSS).
 Always.

+### What 'ELA' stands for
+- 'ELA' is a polysemous acronym (an acronym with multiple, related meanings).
+- Language learning assessment is central to the software, and the English language in particular.
+ELA is English Language Assessment.
+- In the immediate roadmap is support for other languages.
+ELA is E Language Assessment, the 'E' stands for 'Electronic' of course.
+- A future iteration of the software will also support other forms of assessments based on non-speech inputs such as MCQs that the teacher will record based on learner responses, OCR scans of student paper MCQ responses etc. ELA is E Learning Assessment.
+Note the absence of a hyphen between the 'E' and 'Learning'.
+There is no 'E-Learning'.
+Learning happens in the classroom.
+- Lastly, in homage to the Free Software Movement, ELA is of course also **ELA Learning Assessment**